sparqling/spang/README.md

 [spang2](https://github.com/hchiba1/sparql-utils/tree/master/spang2)

-SPANG re-implemented in JavaScript comes with new features as SPANG2.
+SPANG is now re-implemented in JavaScript, and comes with new features.

 ## SPARQL formatter